I’m so proud of my team!

 Now more than ever UPDATED

-Friends, I have just learned that Heath Kirk, our deserving soldier, has been injured in Afghanistan.
+Friends, I have just learned that Heath K, our deserving soldier, has been injured in Afghanistan.
 Heath’s convoy was hit and Heath has been rushed into surgery.
 Both his legs are seriously injured and he is at risk of losing one to amputation.
 Now more than ever we must find ways to support these men and women who are so willing to risk themselves and sacrifice so much.
 Thank you to each and every one of you for reading and participating in any way!
 We are truly blessed!

 I will update you as soon as I learn more and hopefully we will be able to mobilize lots of goodies to reach Heath while he is in his recovery.